 MEG by Steve Alten

 If you want to read a Jaws-type thriller that isn’t actually a lousy book like Jaws (Listen, the Jaws movie is amazing, but let’s face it, the book stinks), the MEG series is the best there is.
-And it’s going to be a movie with Jason Statham next year!
+And it’s now a movie with Jason Statham!
+Handsome Rob fighting giant sharks—YES, PLEASE!

 Remember Quint’s speech in Jaws about the being on the boat that sank?
 Well, it really happened.
 On its return from a secret mission, The USS Indianapolis was torpedoed and sunk.
 1300 men went into the water.
 After three days of exposure and circling sharks, 300 were left when rescue boats finally arrived.
 It’s a chilling story of war, politics, survival, and of course, sharks.